Scientific Advisory Board

 Massachusetts Inst. of Technology (MIT)

-Our overarching interest is in the question of how experience and deprivation modify synaptic connections in the brain.
+The overarching interest of the Bear Lab is in the question of how experience and deprivation modify synaptic connections in the brain.
 Experience-dependent synaptic plasticity is the physical substrate of memory, sculpts connections during postnatal development to determine the capabilities and limitations of brain functions, is responsible for the reorganization of the brain after damage, and is vulnerable in numerous psychiatric and neurological diseases and contributes to their symptoms.

 Elizabeth Berry-Kravis, MD, PhD